Is the Johnson Amendment in Jeopardy? What a Texas Case Revealed — and Didn’t Change

 By July 7, 2025, the case took an unexpected turn.
 The IRS, rather than fighting to uphold the Johnson Amendment, agreed to a proposed consent judgment with the plaintiffs, including:

-- The IRS conceded houses of worship can address their congregations about political candidates or elections during religious services, as long as the message is framed as a matter of faith.
+• The IRS conceded houses of worship can address their congregations about political candidates or elections during religious services, as long as the message is framed as a matter of faith.

-- Such internal, faith-based speech would not count as “participation or intervention” in a political campaign — and would not threaten the church's tax-exempt status.
+• Such internal, faith-based speech would not count as “participation or intervention” in a political campaign — and would not threaten the churchs tax-exempt status.

-- The IRS agreed not to enforce the Johnson Amendment against the two plaintiff churches for this kind of religious communication.
+• The IRS agreed not to enforce the Johnson Amendment against the two plaintiff churches for this kind of religious communication.

-The proposed settlement marked the first time the IRS has formally given ground on the Johnson Amendment’s scope.
-If approved, clergy could endorse or oppose a candidate from the pulpit without fear of losing the church’s nonprofit status — so long as the endorsement happens in a religious context and is directed to the congregation.
+If approved, clergy could have endorsed or opposed a candidate from the pulpit without fear of losing the church’s nonprofit status — so long as the endorsement happens in a religious context and is directed to the congregation.

-Not so fast: A watchdog steps in
+Not so fast: Why a watchdog stepped in

 On July 10, 2025, Americans United for Separation of Church and State (AU) filed a motion to intervene.
 Alarmed by the IRS’s position, AU argued the public interest in maintaining the Johnson Amendment needed defending.
 The court allowed AU to participate as a “friend of the court,” giving them until July 25 to argue against the settlement.

 AU’s concern?
 That the IRS’s stance would undermine election integrity and the principle of church-state separation by giving religious entities special treatment.
-The judge is now considering these arguments and has not yet approved the settlement.

 What happens next with the Johnson Amendment?

-Why this is unprecedented
+Why this is still worth paying attention to

 Not a church?
 Why this may impact your nonprofit